 A lot of pride can be placed on a top ranking trophy keyword.
 However the goal is to drive traffic and most importantly convert the traffic into customers.
 Don’t let your ego get the better of you.
 Know what your website offers and its strengths.
-Compare your site to your competitors and sit down and figure out the best strategy available to you.
+Use keyword research tools to compare your site to your competitors and sit down and figure out the best strategy available to you.

 Nick LeRoy is the Search Marketing Specialist at Minneapolis Web Design firm DKS Systems.
 DKS offers award winning web design and development that can be very SEO friendly.

 - Should You Change Your Profile Picture to Protect Your Privacy? - Aug 22, 2020

 - Building a Helpful Website - Mar 17, 2020